 If stains are not removed from the white sheets and pillowcases, then the reason could be that you are using chlorine bleach.

-If you utilize the chlorine bleach to wash the clothes in the washing machine, immediately stop using it because it not only destroys the clothes’ quality but also ruins the fabric.
+If you utilize chlorine bleach to wash the clothes in the washing machine, immediately stop using it because it not only destroys the clothes’ quality but also ruins the fabric.

 How To Get Yellow Stains Out Of Pillowcases

-The final thoughts on this article are if your pillowcases are getting dirty due to white satins, then stop using the oil in the hairs and lotions on your face before you go to sleep for bed.
+The final thoughts on this article are if your pillowcases are getting dirty due to white satins, then stop using the oil in the hair and lotions on your face before you go to sleep for bed.

 But, if your pillowcases are dirty due to seat stains, then you can use a different cleaning agent, but the most important thing is to use hot water in the washing cycle.